miRcuit/miRCuit/README.md

 5. Make sure all the boxes are checked, then click the "Start Analysis" button.

 ### _Important Notes About Uploaded File Formats:_
-* The files you upload must be in #CSV format# and consist of two columns.
+* The files you upload must be in **CSV format** and consist of two columns.
 The first column should contain the names of your molecules under the heading "**Annotation**," and the second column should include the fold changes under the heading "**log2FoldChange**."
 * Before uploading your files, please review the "_Example_Files_" under the miRCuit repository or check the "_Examine the example file format_" section in the interface (The p-value column is not required).
 * Please ensure that the capitalization and spacing match the example exactly.

 ### Analysis Outputs
 As a result of your analysis, you will receive three outputs: Circuits, molecular interactions, and GSEA results.
-* Circuits: This section provides all the circuits obtained from your analysis.
+* **Circuit**: This section provides all the circuits obtained from your analysis.
 It includes _the eight different types of mRNA, miRNA, lncRNA, and TF regulatory circuits_ mentioned above, as well as _miRNA-dependent lncRNA regulatory circuits_ and _TF-dependent lncRNA regulatory circuits_, all organized in separate folders.
 Additionally, the outputs are provided in a visualized TXT format.
-* Molecular interactions: The molecular interactions provided in visualized TXT format are presented in a tabular format in CSV, ready for further analysis.
+* **Molecular interactions**: The molecular interactions provided in visualized TXT format are presented in a tabular format in CSV, ready for further analysis.
-* GSEA Results: This section provides a tabular format of the most enriched pathways resulting from the Gene Enrichment Analysis (GSEA).
+* **GSEA Results**: This section provides a tabular format of the most enriched pathways resulting from the Gene Enrichment Analysis (GSEA).
 Additionally, it includes dot plots and network visuals of the pathways.

 ## Contributing
 If you would like to contribute to the project or have suggestions, please send an email to begumkaraoglu93@gmail.com.